stineje/prefix_adders/README.md

 # prefix_adders
-Parallel-prefix adders in 90nm
+Parallel-prefix adders in 90nm<br>
-Oklahoma State University
+Oklahoma State University<br>
-VLSI Computer Architecture Research Group
+VLSI Computer Architecture Research Group<br>

 To generate HDL for all adder structures at a certain width, simply